Click here to learn more.

 Activity restriction: Running, jumping, or using stairs should be avoided (if possible) for approximately 7 to 10 days after undergoing neuter surgery.
 Excessive activity can cause pain, bleeding, swelling of the incision, and other complications.
 Even if your pet seems perfectly fine and wants to be active, continue activity restriction as recommended by your veterinarian.

 There are many benefits to neutering your pet.
 Most importantly, neutering helps reduce pet overpopulation.
 Neutering also prevents testicular cancer, is helpful in treating certain anal tumors, and reduces the risk of certain prostate issues.
-Neutering can decrease negative male behaviors associated with testosterone, such as roaming and aggression.
-For male cats, neutering reduces the potency of unpleasant “tomcat” urine odors and reduces the likelihood of urine marking and other negative behaviors.
+Neutering can decrease negative male behaviors associated with testosterone, such as roaming and some types of aggression.
+For male cats, neutering reduces the potency of unpleasant “tomcat” urine odors and reduces the likelihood of urine marking and some other negative behaviors.

 For most pets, the benefits of neutering far outweigh the potential risks.
 The decision to neuter or not is an important one, so be sure to discuss this health issue with your veterinarian.

 This article has been reviewed by a Veterinarian.

 Like this article?
 Have a point of view to share?
 Let us know!

 Sparky the dog's owner pulled him from an icy lake, and then the pup helped two men rescue his owner after she…

 Ignoring your pup's bouncing and giving him something to carry in his mouth are a few simple ways to prevent…

 Between the ages of 7 and 9, your cat is old enough to have some stable wisdom but still young enough for whimsical…